ggonnella/rgfatools/README.md

 described under https://github.com/pmelsted/GFA-spec/blob/master/GFA-spec.md
-is a proposed format which allows to describe the product of sequence assembly and is implemented in the GFA class defined in the gfa gem.
-This gem represents an extension of the GFA class.
+is a proposed format which allows to describe the product of sequence assembly and is implemented in the RGFA class defined in the rgfa gem.

-Methods in this gem allow, e.g., to randomly orient a segment which has the same connections on both sides, to compute copy numbers and multiply or delete segments according to them, to distribute the links of copies after multipling a segment, or to eliminate edges in the graph which are incompatible with an hamiltonian path.
+RGFATools is an extension to the RGFA library, which allow to perform further operations.
 Thereby additional conventions are required, with respect to the GFA specification, which are compatible with it.

+The methods defined here allow, e.g., to randomly orient a segment which has the same connections on both sides, to compute copy numbers and multiply or delete segments according to them, to distribute the links of copies after multipling a segment, or to eliminate edges in the graph which are incompatible with an hamiltonian path.

 Custom optional fields
 are defined, such as "cn" for the copy number of a segment,